HyphenPixel/chip8/README.md

 git clone https://github.com/HyphenPixel/chip8.git
 cd chip8

-# If you want to use a defferent compiler you can choose either GCC or Clang
+# If you want to use a different compiler you can choose either GCC or Clang
 # (Default: GCC)
 premake5 cc '<gcc|clang>'